qtc-de/beanshooter/README.md

 *Beanshooter* supports all these types of protections and corresponding examples can be found inside the ``README.md`` of the [docker-container](./.docker).

-Useful tipp: It is also possible to use *jconsole* to connect to a running *JMX* agent via *JMXMP*.
+Useful tip: It is also possible to use *jconsole* to connect to a running *JMX* agent via *JMXMP*.
 Instead of simply specifying the host and port number for the connection, you have to use the *JMXMP* service URI ``service:jmx:jmxmp://<JMXMPHOST>:<JMXMPPORT>`` and you have to make sure that the *jmxremote_optional.jar* is inside your classpath.